Cluster Synchronization via Graph Laplacian Eigenvectors: Stability of Structurally motivated Clustering

 \begin{proof} Consider the basis of eigenvectors of $L$.
-The Laplacian is symmetric and therefore diagonalizable by the undirectedness of the graph.
+The Laplacian is symmetric and therefore diagonalizable since the graph is undirected.
 Therefore its eigenvalues form an orthogonal basis.
 Let $\{v_1,\dotsc,v_n\}$ be a set of normal representatives, forming the spectral basis of $L$.

 With the choice of partition $\pi$, we may define the indicator matrix $P$, quotient Laplacian $L^\pi$, and consequently $E=LP-PL^\pi$.
 Let $(\lambda,v)$ be an eigenvalue eigenvector pair of $L^\pi$.
 Following from above, we see that $L^\pi v=\lambda v \implies Lw= \lambda w - \epsilon$ where $w=Pv$ and $\epsilon = Ev$.